xmigrate/xforecast-docs/docs/source/design_overview.rst

 Design Overview
 ===============

-Xforecast can predict the data points for a given time period of a metric.
-It learns from the past data points of that metric.
+Xforecast is a predictive analytics tool which could learn from historical datapoints, understand the seasonality or pattern in the data so that it could predict the datapoints in future.
-We will be using pre-trained models for this purpose.
+We will be using opensource ML models as well as custom ML models for this purpose.

 Architecture
 ------------